Chapter 1: Burning Skies

 His last moment came then, with his heart filled with grief and guilt, as his home burned all around him.

 The fires burned well into the night.
 Most of the inhabitants of Karraket were long gone, fleeing the blaze and the wrath of Entei.
-What was left over was a scorched husk of a town, blackened timbers still glowing the sullen shifting red of coals, while fires still raged wherever wood remained.
+What was left over was a scorched husk of a town, blackened timbers glowing the sullen shifting red of coals, while fires still raged wherever wood remained.
 Only one being moved through the wide stone streets, heedless of the destruction.
 A cool mist swirled around it, a welcome relief to the crackling air.
 Steam hissed wherever it touched the scorching earth.

-Cold blue eyes regarded the body in the middle of that street.
+Cold blue eyes regarded the body in the middle of the street.
 The fires had not touched the boy in question, thanks to the width of the packed earth street.
 His skin was red and cracked from the heat on one side of his face.
 His hair was a blue so dark it looked black in the night.
 He had died with an expression of frustration etched stubbornly on his strong features.

 Suicune stood over the boy for an indefinite amount of time.
 An icy cool wind danced around its mane, soothing rather than aggravating the shimmering coals of the city.
 The cries of Entei had long faded from the air, as the King of Fire left the town to burn.

 Suicune lowered its head, meeting the gaze of the woman who stood over the boys' body.
 She alone seemed to be untouched by the flames.
-She had hair as dark as ochre, down around her shoulders, framing a face that looked better suited to laughter than the serious expression it wore then.
+She had hair as dark as ochre, down around her shoulders, framing a face that looked better suited to laughter than the serious expression it wore.
 Her eyes were a clear a blue as Suicune's own.
 Her dress didn't move the same direction as the wind.

 She didn't say a single word, as the rain passed through her.
 Silence reigned as the deluge turned the gutters into streams.
 She closed her eyes as though she were making a desperate wish.